By T.L. Haddix

 “Oh, God.”
-Emma Campbell Gibson’s breath shuddered out of her body.
-She reached for the hand of her best friend and sister-in-law, Zanny Campbell.
+Emma Campbell Gibson’s breath shuddered out of her body, and she reached for the hand of her best friend and sister-in-law, Zanny Campbell.
 “I’m pregnant.”

 Zanny didn’t say anything, simply waited for Emma to get her emotions under control.

 It wasn’t that Emma being pregnant was a bad thing.
-But since she’d married Archer Gibson, the love of her life, three years earlier, she’d had two miscarriages.
-She was afraid now to hope and dream and feel joy.
+But since she had married the love of her life, Archer Gibson, three years earlier, she’d had two miscarriages.
+She was afraid to hope and dream and feel joy.

 “I don’t think so,” Emma said.
 “There hasn’t been any morning sickness.
 If I wasn’t late… Do you think that’s a good sign?
 It’s how things were with Sydney.
 And I was so sick the other two times.”

 Sydney was her eight-year-old daughter.